openchair

 Approval queue shows expired actions Approval-required actions expire after 24h; plain drafts after 7 days.
 Once expired they can't be sent, re-trigger from a new chat turn.

 Trace strip shows "permission_denied" A staff member tried to call find_clients (owner/manager only) or asked about a client they don't service.
-The Concierge falls back to a deterministic message.
+Assistant falls back to a deterministic message.

 FAQ